Drugs A - Z

 Generic Name: lamivudine | Brand Name: Epivir

-What is this medicine?LAMIVUDINE, 3TC (la ME vyoo deen, 3TC) is an antiretroviral medicine.
-It is used with other medicines to treat HIV.
-This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+What is this medicine?LAMIVUDINE, 3TC (la ME vyoo deen, 3TC) is an antiviral medicine.
+It is used to treat hepatitis B. It will not work for colds, flu, or other viral infections.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: